theobald-software/kb.theobald-software.github.io/content/_xtract-universal/sso-with-kerberos-snc.md

 weight: 152
 ---

-This article describes the required steps for setting up Single Sign-On (SSO) with Secure Network Communication (SNC) and Kerberos encryption.
+The following article describes the required steps for setting up Single Sign-On (SSO) with Secure Network Communication (SNC) and Kerberos encryption.

 {: .box-warning }
 **Warning!
 SAP officially does not support the Kerberos Wrapper Library (gx64krb5.dll) anymore.**